-A Cruise ship study was undertaken between November 2019 and March 2020.
+A cruise ship study was undertaken between November 2019 and March 2020.
 The study interviewed 1,698 passengers and crew from 16 ships that visited Darwin during this period.
 The study found that $12.88 million was spent in Darwin from cruise holidays over the entire cruise season (October 2019-April 2020).
 More information can be found in the Darwin Cruise Study Report.

 Youth/Backpacker/Working Holiday Maker Visitation

 The youth market made up one fifth of the overall visitor market in the NT, representing 18% of all visitors in the year ending December 2019.
 This result was in line with the proportion represented nationally (21% of all overnight visitors).
 An estimated 18% of youth visitors to the NT were from overseas and represented 23% of all international visitors to the NT.
-Domestic overnight youth travellers made up 18% of all domestic travellers to the NT.
+Domestic overnight youth travellers comprised 18% of all domestic travellers to the NT.
 More information on Youth/Backpacker/Working Holiday Maker visitation can be found in the following Report.